bepitulaz/asepbagja-blog/content/en/focus-personal-domain.md

 ### Conclusion

 As a content creator, prioritizing our domain and website as the home of our content is the right decision.
 We have total control over our content.
 Indeed, some types of content are a bit difficult to self-hosted.
 Those are audio and video.
 It's complicated and expensive if we want to host them on our server.
-That's why my video content stays on YouTube.
+That's why my video content stays on <a href="https://www.youtube.com/channel/UCjGnuWk0n6BWx7rXshMysbw" target="_blank" rel="noopener noreferrer">YouTube</a>.

 Finally, I invite you to subscribe to the <a href="https://writecodemakesound.asepbagja.com" target="_blank" rel="noopener noreferrer">"Write Code, Make Sound"</a> newsletter.
 We will explore the topic of creative coding for music and electronic music production technology.